tatitati/HTTP_AKKA_project/README.md

 # Todo:

+- [ ] Investigate default values in case classes.
+Behaviour is not as I was expecting
 - [x] ~Add unique keys for domain ids~
 - [ ] Simplify builders and isolation of them, unnaply() might help?
 - [x] ~Create transformer Code->Auth (this will be a domain service)~